All Episodes

 They don't think they're getting a fair shake in the polls anyway, so why show up?

-And then this Michael J. Fox said, I don't care what the drive my media wants to say.
+And then this, Michael J. Fox said, I don't care what the Drive My Media wants to say.

-Uh this is focused attention on this whole issue of stem cell research and cloning that the Democrats were trying to hide.
+This has focused attention on this whole issue of stem cell research and cloning that the Democrats were trying to hide.

 And that is problematic for them as well.

-Uh, one of my all-time favorite tunes, Bozkags, and a lowdown.
+One of my all-time favorite tunes, Bozk.

-One hour to go on open line Friday, ladies and gentlemen.
+One hour to go on Open Line Friday, ladies and gentlemen.

 Sit tight.